Croatian literature: Croatian War of Independence

-During that period many Croatian emigrant writers returned to Croatia.
-Nikolić transferred the location of his "Hrvatske revije" (Croatian Review) to the country.
+During that period, many Croatian emigrant writers returned to Croatia.
+Nikolić transferred the location of his Hrvatske revije (Croatian Review) to the country.
 Of the returning authors, Boris Maruna was best integrated into the mainstream of contemporary Croatian literature.
 In contrast, other writers such as Dubravka Ugrešić, Slavenka Drakulić, Predrag Matvejević, Slobodan Šnajder, and Rada Iveković continued their literary activity abroad.

-The war in Bosnia and Herzegovina also brought several Croatian writers from Sarajevo to Zagreb, among which were Miljenko Jergović, author of one of the best novels about the war in the former Yugoslavia "Sarajevski Marlboro" (Sarajevo Marlboro, 1994), Ivan Lovrenović "Liber memorabilium", 1994), Jozefina Dautbegović, and Darko Lukić.
+The war in Bosnia and Herzegovina also brought several Croatian writers from Sarajevo to Zagreb, among which were Miljenko Jergović, author of one of the best novels about the war in the former Yugoslavia Sarajevski Marlboro (Sarajevo Marlboro, 1994), Ivan Lovrenović Liber memorabilium, 1994), Jozefina Dautbegović, and Darko Lukić.
 Some prominent Serbian writers moved to Croatia and began writing in Croatian, for example Mirko Kovač and Bora Ćosić.

 Festival of Alternative Literature

-In 1990, a group of writers launched the "Festival alternativne književnosti" (FAK, Festival of Alternative Literature), an event for the public reading of literary works.
+In 1990, a group of writers launched the Festival alternativne književnosti (FAK, Festival of Alternative Literature), an event for the public reading of literary works.
 Although initially emphasizing their mutual differences, most were characterized by a tendency towards neorealist poetry using a contemporary urban vocabulary.
-They were concerned about the lives of young people in a traumatized post-war Croatia, and were critical of nationalistic myths.
+They were concerned about the lives of young people in a traumatized post-war Croatia and were critical of nationalistic myths.
 Among them were Zoran Ferić, Miljenko Jergović, Ante Tomić, Jurica Pavičić, and Robert Perišić.

 Literature studies

-The study of literature in Croatia in the mid-1950s put aside the previous social-realist ideology, and developed into a more objective analytical form.
-In 1957 the journal "Umjetnost riječi" (Art of Words) was launched, collecting together a group of theoeticians and literary historians who would form the core of the "Zagrebačke stilističke škole" (Zagreb stylistic school).
-That was followed by the magazine "Književna smotra" (Literary Festival, 1969) and "Croatica" (1970).
+The study of literature in Croatia in the mid-1950s put aside the previous social-realist ideology and developed into a more objective analytical form.
+In 1957, the journal Umjetnost riječi (Art of Words) was launched, collecting together a group of theoreticians and literary historians who would form the core of the Zagrebačke stilističke škole (Zagreb stylistic school).
+That was followed by the magazine Književna smotra (Literary Festival, 1969) and Croatica (1970).

 During the second half of the 20th century, scholars in the field of Croatian literary studies included: Maja Bošković-Stulli, Viktor Žmegač, Darko Suvin, Milivoj Solar, Radoslav Katičić, Pavao Pavličić, Andrea Zlatar.